 Latest news

-From 8–20 March, join PEN International in calling on the Belarusian authorities to release Valeryja Kaściuhova immediately and unconditionally, and to ensure she has access to adequate medical care while in detention.
+From 21 March to 17 April, join PEN International in calling on the Cuban authorities to release Duannis Dabel León Taboada immediately and unconditionally, and to guarantee his safety, dignity, and access to adequate medical care while he remains in detention.

 PEN International launches Lenguas Vivas, a new project celebrating the vitality of Indigenous literary expression across Latin America.
 Presented at FIL Guadalajara 2025, the multilingual anthology — curated by Miguel Ángel Oxlaj Cúmez — features 26 authors from Mexico (Chiapas), Bolivia, Argentina, Chile, and Guatemala, with poetry published in Indigenous languages and Spanish self-translations.